ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/gcp/jump_server.md

 ### Introduction to Jump Server
 A Jump Server (also known as a bastion host) is an intermediary device responsible for funneling traffic through firewalls using a supervised secure channel.
 By creating a barrier between networks, jump servers create an added layer of security against outsiders wanting to maliciously access sensitive company data.
 Only those with the right credentials can log into a jump server and obtain authorization to proceed to a different security zone.

-### Generate an SSH key-pair
+### Generate an SSH key pair

-Generate an SSH key-pair (public key, private key) using `ssh-keygen`.
-To generate the key-pair, follow this [documentation](/install-guides/ssh#ssh-keys).
+Generate an SSH key pair (public key, private key) using `ssh-keygen`.
+To generate the key pair, follow this [documentation](/install-guides/ssh#ssh-keys).

 {{% notice Note %}}
-If you already have an SSH key-pair present in the `~/.ssh` directory, you can skip this step.
+If you already have an SSH key pair present in the `~/.ssh` directory, you can skip this step.
 {{% /notice %}}

 ### Acquire user credentials